Matrix perturbation analysis of methods for extracting singular values from approximate singular subspaces: Matrix Perturbation Results

 \section{Matrix Perturbation Results}

-In this section, we step away from the problem of extracting singular values and derive general matrix perturbation results.
+In this section, we step away from the problem of extracting singular values and derive a general matrix perturbation result.
 We derive a bound on the change of singular values when a perturbation is applied that captures and exploits the structure of the perturbation and that predicts the difference in change between different singular values.
 Our analysis starts from a result for eigenvalues of symmetric block tridiagonal matrices presented in \cite{nakatsukasaEigenvaluePerturbationBounds2012}.
-We first analyze the simpler case of a $2\times 2$ block matrix; we then consider higher block dimensions.
-In both cases, we start by considering the result proven in \cite{nakatsukasaEigenvaluePerturbationBounds2012} and, using a technique based on the Jordan-Wielandt Theorem presented in \cite{liNoteEigenvaluesPerturbed2005}, we derive the result for the general case.
+We start by considering the result proven in \cite{nakatsukasaEigenvaluePerturbationBounds2012} and, using a technique based on the Jordan-Wielandt Theorem presented in \cite{liNoteEigenvaluesPerturbed2005}, we derive the result for the general case.